Fire Art Guidelines

 • NFPA 160 – Standard for the Use of Flame Effects Before an Audience

-NFPA documents are available for viewing and purchase on the NFPA website and should be reviewed by all Flame Effects artists.
+NFPA documents are available for viewing and purchase on the NFPA website and should be reviewed by all flame effects artists.

 Construction of Flame Effects